Porcelain Veneers Philadelphia, PA

 Before and after porcelain veneers in Philadelphia

-A porcelain veneer is a thin, translucent shell of tooth-like material.
+A porcelain veneer is a thin shell of tooth-like material.
 These veneers are highly stain-resistant and have similar light-reflecting properties to natural teeth.
-They offer a longer-lasting cosmetic restoration of anterior teeth.
-Porcelain veneers require tooth preparation so they do not look or feel bulky.
+Porcelain veneers offer a longer-lasting cosmetic restoration of anterior teeth.
+They require tooth preparation so they do not look or feel bulky.

 Conventional veneers have several material options.
 They require more tooth preparation but are much more conservative than full crown restorations.
-These restorations are ideal for cases requiring more significant cosmetic changes than an ultra-thin veneer allows.
+These restorations are best for cases with more significant cosmetic changes than an ultra-thin veneer allows.

 Porcelain veneers are permanent.
-Patients who receive veneers must be committed to covering their teeth for many years.
+When you receive veneers, you must be committed to covering your teeth for many years.
 While dentists can remove veneers, preparation permanently changes the natural teeth underneath the veneers.
-Patients who want long-lasting results benefit from porcelain veneers.
+If you want long-lasting results, you can benefit from porcelain veneers.

 Treatment with Porcelain Veneers in Philadelphia, PA

 We make temporary veneers for conventional veneers.
 Temporary veneers serve two purposes: they allow you to preview or try on the veneers and cover your teeth during treatment.
-Temporaries allow you to be comfortable and have an attractive smile while your porcelain veneers are crafted.
+These veneers ensure you still have an attractive smile while the lab creates your final veneers.

-In approximately 3–4 weeks, your veneers will be ready to be bonded to your teeth.
-We will evaluate the veneers for fit, shape, and color before we bond them to your teeth with special resin cement.
+Your veneers will be ready in approximately 3 to 4 weeks.
+We will evaluate them for fit, shape, and color before we bond them to your teeth with special resin cement.
 Finally, we polish your veneers for a natural high shine.

 Rachel after porcelain veneers procedure in Philadelphia PA Rachel after porcelain veneers procedure in Philadelphia PA